webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-If you want to proxy multiple, specific paths to the same target, you can use an array of one or more objects with a `context` property:
+If you want to proxy multiple specific paths to the same target, you can use an array of one or more objects with a `context` property:

 __webpack.config.js__